 No matter how many other Suite channels you’ve set up, your customers may still want to talk to you if they have urgent or complicated issues to address.
 Zendesk Talk calls become tickets in Support.
 For more information, see Understanding how Talk calls become tickets.

 This section describes how to set up Zendesk Talk to start sending and receiving calls from customers.
-Follow the links on The Suite Talk onboarding page to perform these tasks.
+Follow the links on The Talk onboarding page to perform these tasks.

 Onboarding tasks in this section include: